joshvilla7/valorant-agents/README.md

 ### What I learned

 I learned so much creating this project..
-I spent maybe 50+ hours creating project, and there was not a day where I didn't enjoy what I was doing.
+I spent around 50+ hours creating project, and there was not a day where I didn't enjoy what I was doing.
 A few things I learned was creating my own 'database' (which probably took the longest), making HTTP requests to that database, and how to route to the different components of this web app.
+Advanced concepts of reactive programming with RxJS.
 There's too many things to name, but I feel a lot more comfortable with Angular but I also know I still have so much to learn!

 ### Continued development

 If you have any suggestions, please feel free to reach out to me on what improvements I can make.
+Continuing to learn the ins and outs of Angular, and added some reactive programming concepts using RxJS.

 ### Useful resources

 - [Boostrap Documentation](https://getbootstrap.com) - Read and used the Bootstrap documentation.
 - [StackOverflow](https://www.stackoverflow.com) - Used this resource for a few questions.
-- [Angular Documentation](https://angular.io/docs) - Relied heavily on the Angular documentation to build this app.
+- [Angular Documentation](https://angular.io/docs) - Relied on the Angular documentation to build this app.

 ## Author